HOME (Houseplants and indoor activities)

 GARDEN (Vegetables, small fruits, and flowers)

-Supplement natural rainfall (as needed) to supply a total of 1 to 1.5 inches of water per week to the garden.
+Supplement natural rainfall, if any, to supply 1 to 1.5 inches of water per week in a single application.